dopf129-pixel/ai-business-assistant/project_brain/ARCHITECTURE.md

 The stored status represents user intent only.
 The flow always returns executed=False, has no Action Executor dependency, and performs no external mutation.

+Confirmed task draft flow:

+Confirmed Proposal + Latest Decision Snapshot

+↓

+ProductActionTaskDraftService

+↓

+Persistent Read-only Product Task Draft

+The draft key identifies one proposal for one decision snapshot.
+Drafts may be listed or dismissed, but they are not converted to AssistantTaskService tasks, do not enter Action Pipeline, and cannot reach an executor or external API.